Concrete in Landscape Construction

 In technical terms, it is a structural material consisting of a hard, chemically inert particulate substance, known as aggregate that is bonded together by cement and water.
 It is a composite material as it consists of both a binder and a filler.
 The binder most commonly used is known as Portland Cement.
 This is a mixture of finely ground limestone (CaCO3) and shale or clay which has been combined together at around 1500℃.
 In this process, water and carbon dioxide are removed from the mixture (calcination), then calcium silicates are formed.
 A small amount of gypsum (CaSO4•2(H2O)) is added to regulate the setting.

 The aggregate, that is the part of the mix made up of several smaller ingredients, will generally be the sand and gravel.
 The gravel itself will usually be hard stones of a certain size range.
 Fine aggregates are below about 10mm in size and are often used in small bags of cement mix or for smaller landscaping work.
 Larger stone aggregates range from 10 to 40mm in size and are commonly used in construction.
 It is the stone aggregates that give the mix its compressive strength.
-As the aggregate is around 70% of the concrete mix, it provides much of the bulk of the mix and contributes to its dimensional stability.
+As the aggregate is around 70% of the mix, it provides much of the bulk and contributes to its dimensional stability.
 The rougher the surface of the aggregate and the greater the area in contact with the cement paste, the stronger a concrete will be.

 Rounded particles like river pebbles or beach sand will result in lower strength than crushed aggregates.
 Larger size aggregates lead to relatively lower strength.
 Where extra strong mix is needed, a little less aggregate can be used.

 A key ingredient is of course the water.
 When the water is combined with the cement as paste is formed which binds the aggregate together.
 Concrete does not harden by drying out, it hardens by a chemical reaction know as hydration.
 In this reaction, compounds in the cement react with water molecules to form strong chemical bonds.
 Ideally, the water should be as pure as possible to prevent the occurrence of any side reactions which may weaken or interfere with the chemical reaction taking place.
-Even small quantities of organic soil compounds result in chemical reactions that seriously affect the strength of the concrete.
+Even small quantities of organic soil compounds result in chemical reactions that seriously affect the strength.

 The other important point for the landscaper is to get the ratio of water to cement correct.
 The ratio of water to cement is critical if strong concrete is required.
 If too much water is added, the strength of the mix will be reduced.
 Excess water above what is required for the chemical reaction will result in pores on the concrete which will reduce the strength especially the tensile strength.
 Too little will make the it difficult to work, to fill spaces, or create a good connection to the reinforcement.
 Accurate measurements and thorough mixing of the cement and water will help prevent these problems.